BardicDefense/purple-hack/README.md

 ## Healing

-A character will recover 1 HP by resting overnight in a safe and comfortable location, assuming a meal of poor quality has been eaten.
+A character will recover 1 HP by resting overnight in a safe and comfortable location, assuming a meal of poor quality or trail food has been eaten.
 A character who dines on common food will recover 2 HP overnight, and a character who dines on fancy food will recover 3 HP overnight.
-A character will heal HP equal to their level per day of uninterrupted rest.
-Even while adventuring, a character might get a comfortable night's rest (see
-[Wilderness Exploration > Rest Checks](#rest-checks)) and naturally heal HP.
+A character will heal HP equal to their Level per day of uninterrupted rest.
+Even while adventuring, a character might get a comfortable night's rest (see [Wilderness Exploration > Rest Checks](#rest-checks)) and naturally heal HP.
 30 days of rest will return any character to full HP.